dij0s/PETAL/thesis/bachelor_thesis.typ

 The system is guided by the different prompts to strictly operate based on the workflow defined in #ref(<ai_agent_design>) and offer assistance in energy planning tasks.
 Providing more detailed instructions in the prompt may enable this behavior.

-Finally, a stronger limitation is induced by the choice of agentic paradigm.
-Lately, coding agents, AI agents capable of autonomously generating and executing code, have gained popularity.

 Leveraging them broadens the scope of tasks that can be handled by the agents.
 General use cases for these agents include data processing and analysis, interaction with APIs and arithmetics.